SIG Sauer P320: Anderson, et al. v. Sig Sauer, Inc.

 On March 26, 2025, a group of 22 plaintiffs from 16 states filed a negligence and product liability lawsuit against SIG Sauer, asserting "uncommanded firing" of P320 pistols.
-The lead attorney for the plaintiffs claimed, "Sig knowingly designed and manufactured America’s most dangerously-defective firearm".
+The lead attorney for the plaintiffs claimed, "Sig knowingly designed and manufactured America's most dangerously-defective firearm".
 The lawsuit was filed with the United States District Court for the District of New Hampshire.

 Sig Sauer, Inc. v.
 Washington State Criminal Justice Training Commission

 On June 11, 2025, Sig Sauer filed a lawsuit against the Washington State Criminal Justice Training Commission (WSCJTC), Washington State's police academy, and their executive director, Monica Alexander, following its ban of the P320 from use on their firing ranges.
 The WSCJTC had banned the P320 following a report from an instructor in 2024 that a trainee's P320 had fired on a range without a trigger pull and established a task force investigating the weapon's safety prior to the ban.
-SIG Sauer claims that the ban “is unnecessary, unprecedented, not well grounded in fact or law and harmful to Sig Sauer”, claiming that the ban violates state law, and also sued to prevent the WSCJTC’s executive director from making public statements about the P320.
+SIG Sauer claims that the ban "is unnecessary, unprecedented, not well grounded in fact or law and harmful to Sig Sauer", claiming that the ban violates state law, and also sued to prevent the WSCJTC's executive director from making public statements about the P320.

+Cole v.
+Sig Sauer Inc.

+On August 7, 2026, a federal jury ruled in favor of Sig Sauer against David Cole that the P320 had a defective design.
+On May 4, 2022, while executing a search warrant for the Sommerset County Sheriffs Department, Cole was struck after his P320 fired in the holster striking his leg.
+David Cole and his wife Kimberly Cole both sued Sig Sauer for product defect, negligence, and breach of implied warranty for the P320.
+The federal jury found Cole could not prove a defect in the P320, and also found no negligence for Sig Sauer.